b4ckspace/faceshield/README.md

 ## Version 2
-More sofisticated.
+More sophisticated.
 Comes with a shield for the fore head.
+Is more flat at the front.
 No needs for fasteners.
 ![Shield Version 2.1](v2/v2.1-a4-shield-complete.jpg)
 [Details](v2/)